 An instrument I used to own and which previously belonged to Huw Lloyd-Langton of early Hawkwind, RIP and came to me via Ian ‘Sid’ Bishop.
-Great condition, lovely colour, but I could never get on with the skinny later 60’s Gibson neck profile and I found the nickel covers sucked the tone of the P90’s.
+Great condition, lovely colour, but I never really got on with the skinny later 60’s Gibson neck profile and I found the nickel covers sucked the tone of the P90’s.
 A pale shadow compared to my ‘60 and ‘62 models.

 ’91 TOM ANDERSON DROP TOP